What Causes Gout? 8 Foods That Trigger Attacks

 Gout is an extremely painful inflammation of the joints caused by a buildup of needle-sharp uric-acid crystals.

-The big toe is the most common target, but gout can attack the feet, ankles, knees, and hands as well.
+The big toe is the most common target, but gout can attack the feet, ankles, knees, and hands as well; and a “flare” can last for days or even months.

-Cut back on seafood and meat during a flare-up, says Lona Sandon, an assistant professor of clinical nutrition at the University of Texas Southwestern Medical Center in Dallas.
+“Any kind of fluid that keeps that blood flowing and urine flowing” is a good choice, says Lona Sandon, PhD, RDN, an assistant professor of clinical nutrition at the University of Texas Southwestern Medical Center in Dallas.

 On the other hand, shrimp, lobster, eel, and crab are relatively safe, says Scott Zashin, MD, a rheumatologist and clinical professor of medicine at UT Southwestern.